ShaileshDhama/Credit-Card-Fraud-Detection/README.md

 # Credit Card Fraud Detection
-## Anonymized credit card transactions labeled as fraudulent or genuine

-**Author** : SHAILESH DHAMA

-### THEORETICAL DESCRIPTION OF PROJECT :
+This repository contains code for detecting credit card fraud using anomaly detection techniques.
 Anomaly detection is a technique used to identify unusual patterns that do not conform to expected behavior, called outliers.
-It has many applications in business, from intrusion detection (identifying strange patterns in network traffic that could signal a hack) to system health monitoring (spotting a malignant tumor in an MRI scan), and from fraud detection in credit card transactions to fault detection in operating environments.
+It has many applications in business, from intrusion detection to system health monitoring, and from fraud detection in credit card transactions to fault detection in operating environments.

+## Theoretical Description of Project

 In data mining, anomaly detection (also outlier detection) is the identification of rare items, events or observations which raise suspicions by differing significantly from the majority of the data.

-Anomalies can be broadly categorized as:
+Anomalies can be broadly categorized as point anomalies, contextual anomalies, or collective anomalies.

+### Point anomalies
-  - Point anomalies: A single instance of data is anomalous if it's too far off from the rest.
-  - Business use case: Detecting credit card fraud based on "amount spent."
+A single instance of data is anomalous if it's too far off from the rest.
+Business use case: Detecting credit card fraud based on "amount spent."

+### Contextual anomalies
-  - Contextual anomalies: The abnormality is context specific.
+The abnormality is context-specific.
 This type of anomaly is common in time-series data.
-  - Business use case: Spending $100 on food every day during the holiday season is normal, but may be odd otherwise.
+Business use case: Spending $100 on food every day during the holiday season is normal, but may be odd otherwise.

+### Collective anomalies
-  - Collective anomalies: A set of data instances collectively helps in detecting anomalies.
-  - Business use case: Someone is trying to copy data form a remote machine to a local host unexpectedly, an anomaly that would be flagged as a potential cyber attack.
+A set of data instances collectively helps in detecting anomalies.
+Business use case: Someone is trying to copy data from a remote machine to a local host unexpectedly, an anomaly that would be flagged as a potential cyber attack.

 Anomaly detection is similar to but not entirely the same as noise removal and novelty detection.